imkoarts/Vouch/README.md

 # Vouch

+Built with GPT-5.6 and OpenAI Codex

+Vouch was built with GPT-5.6 in ChatGPT and OpenAI Codex.
+GPT-5.6 is also used inside the product itself.

+### How Vouch uses GPT-5.6

+Vouch uses GPT-5.6 through the OpenAI API for the parts of the workflow that require semantic judgment:

+- analyzing source material and its context;
+- deciding whether there is enough material for a useful post;
+- selecting a supported content angle;
+- generating and ranking distinct draft candidates;
+- separating factual claims, attribution, interpretation, and opinion;
+- connecting claims to their supporting sources;
+- detecting unsupported details, missing context, and weak editorial value;
+- revising drafts after validation or human edits;
+- adapting the result to the user's personal writing style.

+Model responses use structured schemas so Vouch can validate and store the results instead of treating free-form text as application state.

+GPT-5.6 does not control publication.
+Vouch separately checks the source references, draft version, approval state, and publication hash.
+A human still reviews and approves the exact version that can be published.

+### How GPT-5.6 and ChatGPT were used during development

+I started building Vouch in ChatGPT with GPT-5.6.

+I used it for:

+- the original product idea and architecture;
+- the web and desktop interface design;
+- backend services and integrations;
+- the generation, validation, and humanizer systems;
+- technical specifications for new versions;
+- regression cases based on real failures;
+- test planning and release audits;
+- documentation and submission materials.

+The process was not a single prompt followed by a finished product.

+I tested Vouch in real workflows, found where the output or application behavior was wrong, and wrote new requirements.
+Those failures became code changes, tests, validation rules, or new product decisions.

+This happened repeatedly across the whole project.

+### How OpenAI Codex was used

+I also used Codex throughout development, and relied on it more heavily as the repository became larger and the final changes started affecting many parts of the application at once.

+Codex was especially useful for:

+- tracing behavior across connected services;
+- implementing changes across the backend, database, configuration, UI, and tests;
+- debugging problems from application and CI logs;
+- updating migrations and release files;
+- keeping the web app, desktop app, Telegram bot, background workers, and X integration consistent;
+- running and fixing the linting, formatting, typing, testing, packaging, and security pipeline;
+- reviewing the final public repository and release artifacts.

+The work was not divided into a clean “ChatGPT did this, Codex did that” structure.
+I often used both on the same feature.

+ChatGPT was useful for working through the product behavior and turning rough ideas or failures into detailed requirements.
+Codex made it faster to apply, inspect, and verify those changes across the repository.

+### Development loop

+A normal development cycle looked like this:

+1. I found a problem or decided how a feature should work.
+2. I described the expected behavior and constraints in ChatGPT or Codex.
+3. GPT-5.6 helped turn the requirement into a concrete plan and implementation.
+4. ChatGPT or Codex helped write and review the code.
+5. I tested the result in the real application.
+6. Failures became regression tests, product rules, or additional fixes.
+7. I ran another audit before preparing the next release.

+I made the product decisions, tested the real workflows, reviewed the output, and decided what needed to change.

+GPT-5.6 and Codex helped produce the design, application code, integrations, content pipeline, tests, documentation, and release process that make up Vouch today.

 **A local-first editorial workspace for turning X source signals into reviewable, accountable drafts.**

 Vouch reads selected X sources, preserves the original evidence, proposes drafts in a personal voice, and keeps a human in control of every approval and publication decision.
 It is built for creators and small editorial teams who want AI assistance without surrendering authorship or publishing authority.